Skip to content

 December 26, 2013, America Health released a report claiming Kentucky’s drug overdoses quadrupled since 1999, with the overwhelming majority from prescription drugs.
 Kentucky’s overdose mortality rate per 100,000 residents was 23.6, the third-highest among U.S. states.

-December 26, 2015, Kentucky defeated Louisville 75-73 in Rupp Arena.
-Pitino was caught on camera leaving the court after the game making an obscene gesture to the home crowd.
+On December 26, 2015, #12 Kentucky defeated #16 Louisville 75-73 in Rupp Arena.
+Cameras caught Pitino leaving the court making an obscene gesture to the home crowd.
 The rivalry was not kind to Pitino after Calipari came to Lexington.
-Coach Cal won 8 of the 10 meetings from 2009-1016, including two NCAA Tournament meetings and one Final Four matchup.
+Coach Cal won 8 of the ten meetings from 2009-1016, including two NCAA Tournament meetings and one Final Four matchup.
+Cat Damion Lee scored 27 and Card Tyler Ulis knocked down 21.

 On December 26, 2017, a Paducah native who now lives in California admitted he was the individual who sent a gift-wrapped package of horse manure to Treasury Secretary Steven Mnuchin’s Los Angles home.
-Robbie Strong stated on his Facebook page that he sent the “gift,” which arrived on the 23rd, as a protest against the tax bill.
+Robbie Strong posted on Facebook he sent the “gift,” which arrived on the 23rd, as a protest against the tax bill.
+Mnuchin catfished Trump’s swamp.

-December 26, 2020, President D. Trump still declined to sign the $1.7 trillion omnibus spending bill, including $900 billion for the coronavirus stimulus package.
-The press claimed his lack of action delayed unemployment benefits.
-The president claimed he wanted each American to receive $2,000, not the $600 congress approved.
+December 26, 2020, President Trump continued to delay signing the 5th coronavirus stimulus package of the year.
+The Consolidated Appropriations Act, a $1.7 trillion omnibus bill, included $900 billion for the virus lockdown ills.
+The pressure to sign and distribute the money was loud.
+The president claimed he wanted Americans to receive $2,000, not the $600 Congress approved.